Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/multidimensional-arrays.md

 ## Two-dimensional example

-A two-dimensional array - an array that stores inner arrays of type `int`.
+Here's a two-dimensional array that stores inner arrays of type `int`.

+--

-- Note the **two** sets of square brackets after the data type declaration.
+Note the **two** sets of square brackets after the data type declaration.

 ```java
 int[][] numbers = {